What is ankle fusion?

 What happens during ankle fusion?

-healthcare providers.
-The whole operation may take a few hours.
-In general, you can
+The whole procedure may take a few hours.
+In general, you can expect the following:

 You may have spinal anesthesia.
 This is so you won’t feel anything from your waist